St0u/app-dev/README.md

 # Favorite Series'
 1. Vinland Saga
    > The best anime in my opinion, portrays the best character development for an anime character.
+Lots of fighting and follows the story of a boy that is hungry for revenge to the man who killed his father.
 3. Breaking Bad
-   > Best series that I have watched that's about crime and illegal drugs.
+   > Focuses on a sick chemistry teacher that found out that making drugs can make you acquire a huge amount of money.
 5. Black Clover
-   > another favorite anime of mine, it is serious and fun to watch.
+   > An anime about wizrds and different kinds of magic and focuses on the main character that doesn't have any magic but has the ultimate strength which is never giving up.

 # Favorite Movies
-1. Tom and Jerry A Nutcracker Tale
-   > This movie is my favorite since I was young.
-2. Superbad
+1. Superbad
    > A comedic movie that is amusing and fun to watch.